Bachelor's Degree in Mechanical and Manufacturing Engineering

 Specific skills:

-Industrial Process Management Course:
+Industrial Process Management Track:

-Innovation Pathway for Industry:
+Innovation Track for Industry:

 training organization